simonjwright/asis2xml/README.md

       </selected_component>
     </with_clause>

-Processing the XML with the supplied XSLT script `selected_names.xsl`,
+Processing the XML with the supplied XSLT script `selected_components.xsl`,

-    $ xsltproc selected_names.xsl your.xml >your.xmlt
+    $ xsltproc selected_components.xsl your.xml >your.xmlt

 gives, after tidying,